gundarapulalibabu/gundarapulalibabu-README.md/README.md

 - 🌐 I'm always eager to collaborate on exciting data-related projects or discuss technology and data science topics.

 ## How to Reach Me
-- 📧 Feel free to reach out to me via email: [impremmandal@gmail.com](mailto:impremmandal@gmail.com)
+- 📧 Feel free to reach out to me via email:(mailto: mscds.lalichowdarygundarapu@gmail.com)
-- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/premmandal)
+- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/gundarapu lali babu)

 ## Projects
 - 📂 You can check out some of my work and projects on my GitHub profile.